-The high energy hunter Jack Russell mixed with the tracking skills of the Beagle makes the Jackabee; a crazy but lovable digger.
+The high-energy hunter Jack Russell, mixed with the tracking skills of the Beagle, makes the Jackabee, also called the Jack-A-Bee and Beagle Jack.
+This adorable, mixed breed is a crazy but lovable digger.
 They are incredibly energetic and have short bursts of speed.
 Jackabees will launch themselves across your house and backyard.

 The Beagle is often referred to as a hound dog.
 They have the expert ability to track scents for miles with their impressive nose.
 The Jack Russell has an intense hunting instinct and will rid your backyard of rodents if you let them.

-The Jackabee shouldn’t be attempted by new dog owners, as the Jack Russell part of them make for a very hard to train breed.
-The Jack Russells hunting instinct is so embedded in them that you won’t train them out of it.
+The Jackabee shouldn’t be attempted by new dog owners, as the Jack Russell part of them makes for a very hard-to-train breed.
+The Jack Russell’s hunting instinct is so embedded in them that you won’t train them out of it.
 If you have other pets or small children, they need to be puppies even to have a chance of living with cats or other dogs.

-Jackabees are small dogs that don’t require a lot of space, and despite their high energy don’t need a lot of exercise.
+Jackabees are small dogs that don’t require a lot of space and, despite their high energy, do not need a lot of exercise.
 Will this digger and hunter be the perfect companion?
-This post will serve as your guide!
+Let’s get to know this one-of-a-kind mixed breed.

 Jack-A-Bee Parent Breeds

 A “designer dog” is any mix between two purebred parents.
-For any mixed breed to be classified as designer, the parents would have to be bred pure for generations up until the point of being bred with another breed.
-A true purebred dog will have puppies that have the same characteristics and temperament like their parents.
+For any mixed canine to be classified as a designer breed, the parents would have to be bred purely for generations up until the point of being bred with another breed.
+A true purebred dog will have puppies with the same characteristics and temperament as their parents.

-The mix of the Beagle and Jack Russell create the most lively of dogs.
-Because of their smaller size, the Beagle and Jack Russell are often compared as purebred family companions.
+The Beagle and Jack Russell mix creates the most lively of dogs.
+Because of their smaller size, the Beagle and Jack Russell are often compared to purebred family companions.
 Neither breed is prone to many health issues, extending their lifespans compared to other dogs.
-It’s very likely that they’ll have the most extreme temperaments and will need a lot of attention!
+It’s very likely that they’ll have the most extreme temperaments and will need a lot of attention.